Sustainable and versatile social and health care

 Well-being is approached through a holistic view of human beings and society.
 The important elements include participation, functional ability, performance and empowerment of people.
 Our current themes include:

-- Promotion of well-being at work in changing operating environments
+- Promotion of well-being at work in a changing operating environments

-- New competence in social services and health care
+- New skills in the social and health sector

-- Use of new technology in social services and health care
+- Utilization of new technologies in the social and health sector

 Laurea as part of the national and international collaboration network